The Florida Fish & Wildlife Conservation Commission (FWC) approves draft rules for proposed Goliath Grouper Trophy Hunt.

 - Dr. Sarah Frias-Torres

-Some fishermen complain to the Florida Fish & Wildlife Conservation Commission about goliath groupers taking trophy fish off their lines and blame them for the dwindling number of reef fish at popular fishing locations.
+Some fishermen are complaining to the Florida Fish & Wildlife Conservation Commission (FWC) about goliath groupers taking trophy fish off their lines and blame them for the dwindling number of reef fish at popular fishing locations.
 Scientific analysis of goliath grouper stomach contents has found that the vast majority of the goliath's diet consists of baitfish or crustaceans rather than gamefish.
 The fishermen who are complaining fail to consider the impact THEY have on the reef fish, the effects of overfishing, commercial fishing, habitat loss, pollution, and red tide, all of which can disrupt the balance of underwater ecosystems.
 Over-fishing is the main reason for declining fish and lobster stocks, not Goliath Groupers, as some fishermen claim with NO scientific data to support them.

 What Does Science Tell Us?

 1. A recent Florida State University research team published a paper on their findings stating "The Goliath Grouper is still Overfished and Critically Endangered!"

 2. A recent research paper by Dr. Sarah Frias-Torres shows that over-fishing is the reason for declining fish and lobster stocks; not Goliath Groupers.

 3. An analysis of Goliath Grouper's stomach contents by the University of Florida found that 85% of their diet consists of crabs and other crustaceans.
 The other 15% was found to consist of slow-moving fish such as pufferfish, catfish, and stingrays; not game fish.

 4. Florida State University researchers published a peer-reviewed paper showing that reef fish abundance and diversity are higher when goliath Groupers are present on those reefs.
 This study shows that goliath groupers act as ecological engineers, creating a life for many marine species.